ruddarraju/skin_disease/README.md

 Skin is the organ where changes can be first visible so I thought to monitor or detect some skin diseases early on could solve the problem

+## DATASET
+I have downloaded the dataset from kaggle database website from the mentioned publication : **subirbiswas19/skin-disease-dataset**

 ## Libraries and Tools Used